 In another report titled The Africa Market for Self-paced e-Learning Products and Services: 2011-2016 forecast and analysis, by a US-based international research company Ambient Insight; it was found that the overall growth rate for self-paced e-learning in Africa was 15.2% while self-paced e-learning revenues in Africa hit US$250 million back in 2011 and tripled in 2016.
 The report also found that Africa has the highest growth rates in the world for 4 out of 5 self-paced e-learning services and products including custom content development services, packages content, learning platform services and installed learning platforms.
 The growth rate for cloud-based e-learning products in Africa is 38.6%.

 These stats show e-learning and online courses in South Africa is on the rise and educators from all around the world are preparing online courses for people of South Africa in order to capture market share.
-But what steps should the instructors take to create a successful online course for South Africans?
-Here are some.

 Pick a Relevant Course Topic